Skip to main content

 • Payment requests are created for each payer with Accepted consent.

-• The due date for each payment is calculated by adding the configured interval to the previous payment’s due date (or the plan’s start date for the first payment).
+• The first payment’s due date is the plan’s StartDate.
+Each subsequent due date is calculated by adding the configured interval to the previous payment’s due date.

 • Each generated payment request follows the same payment statuses as manually created payments.